Skin Lesions, moles and skin cancer

 Suspicious pigmented lesions

-A pigmented lesion is regarded as suspicious if it displays any of the above features.
-If suspicious it warrants an excision biopsy: the lesion is excised in its entirety and sent to the pathology laboratory for examination to exclude melanoma.
-The result may come back as benign in which case you can be reassured, or it can come back as melanoma in which case you will require further treatment, including a wider excision to prevent local recurrence, X-rays and blood tests to check for spread and follow up.
+A pigmented lesion is regarded as suspicious if it displays the above features.
+If suspicious it warrants an excision biopsy: the lesion is excised in its entirety and sent to the pathology laboratory for examination.
+The result may come back as benign in which case it is treated.
+If it comes back as malignant, further treatment and investigation may be required.

 The rodent ulcer or basal cell carcinoma is the most common form of skin cancer occurring in about 75% of cases.
 This usually presents as a non healing nodule or ulcer which can be felt and which may have tiny red blood vessels around its outside.